ejplatform/ej-math/README.rst

-Pushing Together Math Module
+ej-math Module
 ========================

-pushtogether math is a machine learning module of Pushing Together project to calculate the cluster of users based on their opinion using scikit-learn Kmeans and PCA
+ej-math is a machine learning module of ejplatform to calculate the cluster of users based on their opinion using scikit-learn, Kmeans, and PCA